anonthertab/anonthertab/README.md

 •

+*i normally block people if they are bothering me or asking way too many questions that doesn't line up with my interests, it's rare though.*

+•

 I don't roleplay!! i'm horrendous in it, i can be in character for people i know, it's embarrassing to roleplay with people i dont.

 •

-int or just sit with me if you want company! i usually sit alone because i dont know how to talk to people
+pelase int or just sit with me if you want company! i usually sit alone because i dont know how to talk to people. by chance i am not sitting alone, still dont be shy! i dont bite, probably.

 •